Loíza, Puerto Rico

 Capital of Tradition

 Loíza (loo-EE-zah) is known as the “The Capital of Tradition,” “The santeros” and “The coconut producers.”
-It’s located on the northeast coast of Puerto Rico and the patron saint is Saint Patrick, but the festivities in honor of the patron saint are dedicated to Saint James the Apostle.
+The patron saint is Saint Patrick, but the festivities in honor of the patron saint are dedicated to Saint James the Apostle.
 The festival is one of its principal attractions, especially because of the colorfully dressed vejigantes.

 Loíza is one of the few places in Puerto Rico where our African heritage is vividly represented.
 In Loíza the heritage of music and dance is kept alive in the bomba and plena.